thecodrr/docgen/docs/contributor-guide.md

 ## Running tests

-Again, Doctave uses Cargo.
+Again, Docgen uses Cargo.
 You can run all tests with

 ```
 $ cargo test